Benny Binion: Criminal history

 Binion's FBI file reveals a criminal history dating back to 1924.
-At age 18 he moved to El Paso, where he began moonshining during the Prohibition Era.
+At age 18 he moved to El Paso, where he began moonshining during the Prohibition era.
 A year later Binion moved to Dallas and continued moonshining, for which he was twice convicted.
 While moonshining, Binion came into contact with Warren Diamond and became a dice dealer for Diamond's St. George Hotel casino on Commerce Street in Dallas.
 In addition to his moonshining, in 1928, Binion opened up an even more lucrative numbers game.

-In 1931, Binion was convicted of shooting and killing an African American rumrunner, Frank Bolding, "cowboy style."
+On 5 October 1931, Binion was convicted of shooting and killing an African American rumrunner, Frank Bolding, "cowboy style."
 This was the origin of Binion's "Cowboy" nickname.
-He received a two-year suspended sentence.
+He immediately phoned Dallas County sheriff Bill Decker who he told "I just shot a nigger in my back yard.
+He come at me with a knife".
+Decker told him to stand guard over the body and make sure it was not interfered with.
+Both Decker and the ambulance driver testified that when they arrived at the scene a five-inch switchblade was found beside the man's hand.
+However Binion pled guilty to murder and received a two-year suspended sentence.
 In 1936, Binion and an associate killed a numbers operator and competitor, Ben Frieden, emptying their pistols into him.
 Binion then allegedly shot himself in the shoulder and turned himself in to police, claiming that Frieden had shot him first.
 Binion was indicted, but the indictment was later dismissed on the grounds that Binion had acted in self-defense.
 Two years later, Binion and associates allegedly killed Sam Murray, another of his competitors in the gambling rackets.
 Binion was never indicted for this murder, and charges were dropped against his associates.
 In the same year as the murder of Frieden, Binion established a network of private dice games at several Dallas hotels, including the Southland Hotel in downtown Dallas.
 This came to be known as the Southland Syndicate.